cmorse97/mlb-stats-tracker/README.md

-When you click a player name, load their player data - COMPLETED Make a nav menu so that user can go back to home page from roster page - COMPLETED On roster page, add Team Logo and Name and current Team Stats - PENDING
+When you click a player name, load their player data - COMPLETED Make a nav menu so that user can go back to home page from roster page - COMPLETED On roster page, add Team Logo and Name and current Team Stats - COMPLETED

+Put player modal in own file called PlayerModal.jsx and display certain stat depending on if a player is a pitcher or position player

 ## Wishlist Tasks